CDAGaming/CraftPresence-Mirror/README.md

 *   A MCUpdater Instance (instance.json)
 *   A Technic installedPacks File (installedPacks)

-If using any of these launchers, it'll put the packs name in your display as well as show it's icon (when not in a server).
+If using any of these launchers, it'll put the packs name in your display as well as show its icon (when not in a server).

 Note: In v1.6.0 and above, it'll instead parse the Pack's name into the `&PACK&` placeholder, that you can configure for usage in the RPC

 As an example, this is how the mod will convert a pack's name to an iconKey:

-Example: `All the Mods 3` would parse as `allthemods3`
+Example: `All the Mods 7` would parse as `allthemods7`

 Note: MultiMC natively has an Icon Key Property that is used instead of converting from the Pack's Display Name